chespinoza/goliscan/README.md

 | `WARNING`  | License doesn't meet acceptance criteria, but package was added to `exceptions` list (see [configuration file][configuration-file] section for more details) |
 | `CRITICAL` | License doesn't meet acceptance criteria    |

 Licenses in `OK` and `WARNING` states are both treat as accepted.
 The warning is only a printed information.
 But if there is at least one license in `CRITICAL` state - the test will be failed and the command will exit with an exit code `1`.
 This makes this tool usable in _CI_ scripts.

+#### Check licenses Strict mode

+licenses in `WARNING` state will fail and only `OK` state will be accepted

 To check licenses simply execute: